 They have a weak immune system from earlier illness, such as HIV.

 They are adults, it is more serious in adults.
-Adults who contact chicken pox are more likely to be admitted in the hospital.
+Adults who contract chicken pox are more likely to be admitted to the hospital.
 Some adults with chicken pox can develop lungs problem.
 Adults can also recover from chicken pox quickly.

 One of the causes of chickenpox is varicella zoster virus, and you can contact it by coming in contact with someone with chicken pox.
 It is contagious and if you have not previously had chickenpox you are likely to contact the virus.

 It is spread by someone who has the chicken pox rash, the rash is itchy and once it breaks it can contaminate surfaces or any object.
 And by touching those surfaces or objects you can contact chicken pox.
 Coughing and sneezes by someone with chicken pox will spread the virus.
 Within 14 days the symptoms of chicken pox will start to appear after contact with someone with chickenpox.